spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 dataflow:>task create --name task2 --definition "myTask"
 ```

-Launch the tasks several times:
+Then you can launch the tasks several times:

 ```bash
 dataflow:>task launch --name task1
 dataflow:>task launch --name task2
 ```

-In the [DataFlow task execution UI](http://localhost:9393/dashboard/#/tasks/executions) you should see list like this:
+In the [DataFlow task execution UI](http://localhost:9393/dashboard/#/tasks/executions), you should see list like this:
 ![SCDF Tasks](images/SCDF-task-metrics-prometheus.png)
 ![SCDF Task Execution](images/SCDF-task-metrics-executions.png)